0xworks/Hazel/README.md

 # Hazel
-Private copy of (and completely independent from) cherno/Hazel for me to mess about with it
+Private repository based on (but completely independent to) the Hazel engine described in youtube channel https://thecherno.com/engine